deejaygraham/sketchnoting-for-developers/draft.md

 Corinna Balduf
 Sam and Karen in SA - talk to them?

+Veronica Erb - uses SNs in her UX work and to help engagement with her clients

 Agile adoption
 Corinna Baldauf  at agile 2015
 Claudia Sandoval